 How do you wash a baby's delicate skin?

 We know that bathing a newborn might seem scary, but soon enough, you’ll be an expert.
-We hope these tips were helpful, so be sure to let us know how your first bathtime goes.
+We hope these tips were helpful, so be sure to let us know how your first bath time goes.

 ….